Thadzy/Thadzy-Obsidian/Circular Motion.md

 >> Linear speed measure how fast a point moves along the circular path but Angular velocity tell how fast is the object will complete one full rotation

 ```
-If in the same sharp w is equal else gear
+If in the same sharp w is equal else gear mesh v is equal
 ```

 ## Centripetal acceleration